 Is This the End of Trump’s Presidency?

 When the news about Cohen’s testimony broke, members of the press took to the airwaves to once again proclaim that this could be the end of Trump’s presidency.
 Indeed, some Democratic lawmakers have called for Trump’s impeachment over a violation that typically results in a fine.
 On CNN’s State of the Union, Rep. Jerry Nadler (D-NY) claimed that Trump’s payments to Daniels and McDougal constitute “impeachable offenses.”

 It is unlikely that the Democrats will succeed in their bid to remove Trump from office.
 Indeed, there is a very real chance that attempted impeachment would backfire on the Democratic Party.
 While it will have an advantage in the House of Representatives, the Republican-controlled Senate is highly unlikely to vote for Trump’s removal for an offense such as a campaign finance violation — assuming that the Democrats are able to show that a violation actually exists.

 With the chances of a viable Russia collusion case dwindling, the leftists would be wise to seek other ways to further their agenda.
-If they decide to pull the nation through an impeachment proceeding without credible evidence of an actual crime, they will likely end up paying for it in 2020.We value your comments!
-Please weigh in on our comment section below.
+If they decide to pull the nation through an impeachment proceeding without credible evidence of an actual crime, they will likely end up paying for it in 2020.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com